-A plateau... "a state of little or no change following a period of activity or progress."
+A plateau is... "a state of little or no change following a period of activity or progress."
+A plateau is also what makes us want to give up and stop diet and exercise altogether!

 1. KEEP TRACK OF CALORIES